tdwg/cd/standard/termlist-header.md

 : // Persistent link to the last version of the termlist doc

 **Abstract**
-: Santiago Core (SC) is a proposed data standard designed to support the representation, discovery and communication of natural science collections; one SC record describes one entire collection.
+: Latimer Core (LC) is a proposed data standard designed to support the representation, discovery and communication of natural science collections; one LC record describes one entire collection.
 The classes within the standard aim to allow the high-level representation of any given collection by providing a framework within which the defining characteristics shared by objects in the collection can be described.
 The creation of collection-level records is hoped to promote visibility and use of items in collections that are otherwise wholly or partially undigitised at a granular level.
-This document contains a list of attributes of each Santiago Core term, including a documentation name, a specified URI, a recommended English label for user interfaces, a definition, and some ancillary notes.
+This document contains a list of attributes of each Latimer Core term, including a documentation name, a specified URI, a recommended English label for user interfaces, a definition, and some ancillary notes.

 **Contributors**
 : Matt Woodburn, Kate Webbink, Janeen Jones, Sharon Grant, Deborah Paul, Maarten Trekels, Quentin Groom, Sarah Vincent, Gabi Droege, William Ulate, Mike Trizna, Niels Raes, Jutta Buschbom